May 22 – Proposed preliminary report on three Darwin sites

 Friends of Lee Point and other community groups have been extremely frustrated by the lack of available information on the public benefit of having defence and community housing located at Lee Point.

-A letter, involving seven groups has been sent to the Minister for Defence advising a report (see below) is being prepared on 3 Darwin sites.
+A letter, involving community groups has been sent to the Minister for Defence advising a report (see below) is being prepared on three Darwin sites.

 Fig 1.
 Location of defence bases in relation to; Darwin CBD, Palmerston CBD, Northcrest, Holtze, Lee Point, main water source, power station, and key roads.